QianMang/mang_Game/README.md

 # mang_Game
-Here is all my games.
+Here is some of my games.
 Have fun.